heidihuang-wav/quartz/content/Journal/08-2023/Reading is pretty darn cool.md

 Books are also a compelling media form for these reasons:
 - **Depth of information**: when I think about the amount of information and possibly decades of expertise authors distill into several hours of reading, I find books to be such a steal.
 - **Deep Focus**
 	- Reading a book requires sustained attention and focus.
-Maintaining deep focus for an extended period is a valuable skill, and reading helps me practice and get better at this skill.
+Maintaining deep focus for an extended period is a valuable skill (see [[Books/Deep Work|Deep Work]]), and reading helps me practice and get better at this skill.
 	- I've found it difficult to both start projects *and* finish strong.
 Take songwriting, for example.
 I have tens of files sitting on my computer with 4-bar loops waiting to be turned into full-length songs.
 Reading books I set out to finish (I abandon some books on purpose) from cover to cover gets me into the habit of starting and finishing things.
 - **Personal Engagement, Imagination, and Interpretation**
 	- **Engagement**: I control the pace at which I read.
 I can take notes, annotate, highlight, and be as careful and reflective with each page, or not, as I'd like.
 I also have the freedom to turn any notes into [blog posts](https://heidi-huang.ghost.io/) and essays to create a deeper, more personal connection with the material.